tenen25/HeisenTesting/README.md

 Since $D^N[V]\cap \Gamma$ is of the order of $\lambda_0^{4N}$, being the size of $D^N[V]\cap \Gamma$, we can see that the program has at least exponential runtime with respect to $N$.
 For this reason, we prefer to work with a sequence of checks of the program, rather than a direct application of the program InclCheck(lamb, N, T_1, T_k) for very large $N$.

-To minimize checks and since all sets for which we check set inclusions are a unions of intervals with respect to the 'z' coordinate, these sets are saved as  two connsecutive triples corresponding to the edges of the interval.
+To minimize checks and since all sets for which we check set inclusions are unions of intervals with respect to the 'z' coordinate, these sets are saved as  two connsecutive triples corresponding to the edges of the interval.
 They are considered as the 'z'-faces of the sets.
 The set inclusions are checked by whether by inequalities of the 'z'-intervals. ~~Add PDF file explaining change of algorithm for efficiency.~~

 _**Current results from the code:**_